Risk Management

 The Risk Management Committee holds quarterly meetings and may convene special meetings for significant developments.
 The Chairman of the RMC outlines the major corporate-level risks for the year, and committee members identify and address risks within their respective units, developing risk mitigation strategies.
 We establish measurable Key Risk Indicators (KRIs) and track them quarterly to ensure our organizational objectives are met.
 During meetings, we review major domestic and international issues, regulatory changes, and unusual events, proposing effective response measures.
 Annually, we report the status of risk management operations to the Audit Committee and the Board of Directors

-In 2023, a total of 10 Risk Management Committee meetings were held, including 4 regular meetings and 6 extraordinary meetings.
+In 2024, a total of 4 Risk Management Committee meetings were held.
 (These were convened individually at overseas operation locations).

 Business Continuity Management System (BCMS)